busterbenson/public/Codex.md

 - Pure altruism is an illusion.
 - We are all building an incomplete model of the universe in our heads and usually operate under the assumption that it's the real universe (it’s just easier that way).
 - Our mental model of the universe evolved so we could better predict and act on long-term threats and opportunities.
+- Stories enable us to create and remember meaning because they fit well in our mental model of the universe.
 - Consciousness is the sensation of our mental model of the universe telling a story to itself, about itself.
-- Consciousness evolved to help the mental model examine, repair, and improve itself.
+- Consciousness evolved to allow our mental model of the universe to examine, repair, and improve itself.
-- We tell stories in order to create and remember meaning because they fit well in our brains.
 - Playing lots of games (of any kind: video, board, card, other) will make us build more accurate models of the universe than people who don’t.
 - We can change our behavior and habits but it requires a ridiculous amount of energy.
 - Most of the time we don’t change ourselves, but are rather changed by other things.
 That doesn’t mean we can’t tell a story about how we changed ourselves, and believe it.
 - Consistently eating well, exercising, and getting enough sleep is the only way to be sustainably healthy.
+- We create mental heuristics to reduce the amount of energy to retrieve, sort, and select from lists of likely possibilities.
+- The biproduct of mental heuristics is that we are biased at all times in proportion to the number of heuristics we use.
-- We tend to favor the beautiful.
+- We tend to favor the beautiful, the reaffirming, and the expected.
-- We tend to see what we expect to see.
 - We tend to attribute too much credit to success (and under-credit luck).

-#### 2B Perceptions
+#### 2B Perceptions: Supersenses
 My take on the spiritual and supernatural.

 - We don't have a purpose given to us, but it's okay if we make one up.
 - My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time
 - Frequently remembering we will die increases the quality of our life
 - Souls don't exist as separate from the physical body.
-- The Gods of organized religion don't exist.
+- The gods of organized religion don't exist.
-- Intention can't create reality (it just primes our perception of it.
+- Intention can't create reality (it just primes our perception of it).
 - Astrology is (fun) entertainment, like the Myers Briggs test.
 - Magic and miracles don't exist outside the explanations of science.
 - There is no heaven or hell.
 - We have no cosmic significance.

-#### 2C Perceptions
+#### 2C Perceptions: Explanatory
 Science, politics, and the universe.

 - We probably live in a simulation (see digital realism).